 Even if you wash all garments by hand − even non-delicate, machine-washable items − you still need a detergent that’s suitable for hand washing.
 You need something that will get the stains out of your garments, easily, even without the agitation you’d get in a fully-automatic washing machine.
 This means you need a detergent for hand washing clothes that removes stains and odours, and gives you powerful cleaning results.

 Which detergent should you use for hand washing?

 Not all laundry loads are created equal, so it’s important to choose the right laundry detergent for your needs.
 This is why Ariel has created different laundry detergents specifically suited to hand washing.

-- Ariel Colour.
-Remove tough stains and prevent your coloured clothes from fading with Ariel’s colour protection technology.
+Removes tough stains and prevent your cloured clothes from fading with Ariel's colour protection technology.

 How to wash clothes by hand

 You can see great laundry results even if you hand wash.
 Just follow a few simple steps when you hand wash garments to get clean, stain-free clothes.